RaMdsC/mast-docker/README.md

 ./run-mast-docker.bash
 ```

 Done!
-You will be inside the container, on your home directory and with the tools directly availbale.
+You will be inside the container, on your home directory and with the tools directly available.